josedbaez/josedbaez.github.io/source/_posts/linkfield-jsonmaxlength-error.md

 When you click on the `+` icon, an AJAX request is sent to an Item Web API method which is using the class `System.Web.Script.Serialization.JavaScriptSerializer` to serialize the object being returned.
 The issue? `maxJsonLength` default size is 2MB.
 We tried adding setting `<jsonSerialization maxJsonLength="######"/>` in web.config but it didn't fix the issue.

 We contacted sitecore support about this and it was flagged as a bug (ref no. 94776).
 The official solution is [here](https://github.com/SitecoreSupport/Sitecore.Support.94776/releases/tag/8.1.1.0).
-As you can see, it modifies class xxxxx and allows us to set the maximum allowed size in a new setting called `JsonSerialization.MaxLength`
+It now allows us to set the maximum allowed size in a new setting called `JsonSerialization.MaxLength`